Region at a Glance

-Data cover period 7/5/22 - 13/5/22.
-For more information on how ACLED collects data and categorizes events, see the ACLED Codebook.
+Data cover the period of 13 May 23 - 19 May 23.
+For more information about how ACLED collects data and categorizes events, see the ACLED Codebook.

 Find all ACLED data and analysis for Africa below.